harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/github-pull-requests.md

 ---
 title: GitHub Pull Requests
-description: View all open/closed pull requests from a GitHub repository.
+description: View all open and closed pull requests in a GitHub repository.
 ---

 | Plugin details |                                                                |